tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## What is a KEM

 A Key Encapsulation Mechanism (KEM) is a cryptographic technique used for securely exchanging symmetric key material between two parties over an insecure channel.
-It is commonly used in hybrid encryption schemes, where a combination of asymmetric (public-key) and symmetric encryption is employed.
+It is commonly used in hybrid encryption schemes, where a combination of asymmetric (public key) and symmetric encryption is employed.
 The KEM encapsulation results in a fixed-length symmetric key that can be used with a symmetric algorithm, typically a block cipher, in one of two ways: (1) Derive a Data Encryption Key (DEK) to encrypt the data (2) Derive a Key Encryption Key (KEK) used to wrap a DEK.
-These techniques are often refered to as "hybrid public key encryption (HPKE)" [?RFC9180] or "KEM-DEM encryption" (beacuse a key encapsulation mechanism is followed by a data encryption) mechanism
+These techniques are often refered to as "hybrid public key encryption (HPKE)" [?RFC9180] mechanism.

 The term "encapsulation" is chosen intentionally to indicate that KEM algorithms behave differently at the API level than the Key Agreement or Key Encipherment / Key Transport mechanisms that we are accustomed to using today.
 Key Agreement schemes imply that both parties contribute a public / private keypair to the exchange, while Key Encipherment / Key Transport schemes imply that the symmetric key material is chosen by one party and "encrypted" or "wrapped" for the other party.
 KEMs, on the other hand, behave according to the following API: